chef-boneyard/chef-rfc/rfc0001-resource-guard.md

     end

 This results in the bash script 'rebootnow.sh' being executed only when this code is executed with chef-client running as root.
-The boolean-like expression in the sh script passed to the guard is treated as a boolean result for the guard, resulting in a natural way of using the sh interpreter from within Chef and Ruby.
+The Boolean-like expression in the sh script passed to the guard is treated as a Boolean result for the guard, resulting in a natural way of using the sh interpreter from within Chef and Ruby.

-A similar mapping between boolean results for strings passed to guards on the Windows platform does not exist.
+A similar mapping between Boolean results for strings passed to guards on the Windows platform does not exist.
 This partially due to guards always being executed with cmd.exe.
-However, the behavior shown on Unix guards that interpret script strings is actually present in the script resources themselves when the same boolean-like code is executed as part of the **code** attribute.
+However, the behavior shown on Unix guards that interpret script strings is actually present in the script resources themselves when the same Boolean-like code is executed as part of the **code** attribute.
 Here's an example:

     bash "myfail" do